Argot-Vierer/vibe_coding/README.md

 # Personal Website

-This is a simple personal website that showcases information about myself.
+This is a simple project of a personal website that showcases "information about myself".
 The website includes minimal JavaScript functionality for interactivity and is designed to be clean and user-friendly.
+Use it if you want a basic website :)

 ## Project Structure